On the geometry of silent and anisotropic big bang singularities: Assumptions

 Moreover, it is convenient to introduce a frame $\{E_{i}\}$, which is orthonormal with respect to $\bge_{\refer}$, with dual frame $\{\omega^{i}\}$. \end{remark}

-In what follows, we need to control the expansion normalised normal derivative of $\mK$: $\hml_{U}\mK:=\theta^{-1}\ml_{U}\mK$, where $\ml_{U}\mK$ is introduced in \cite[Appendix~A.2]{RinWave}.
+In what follows, we need to control the expansion normalised normal derivative of $\mK$: $\hml_{U}\mK:=\theta^{-1}\ml_{U}\mK$, given by (\ref{eq:hmlUmtinfixedspatialcoord}); see also \cite[Appendix~A.2]{RinWave}.
 Einstein's equations can be used to calculate $\hml_{U}\mK$, and we will use this fact to estimate $\hml_{U}\mK$ in some situations.
-However, in order to even get started, we need to make some assumptions concerning this quantity, cf. \cite[Definition~3.19]{RinWave}: \begin{definition} Let $(M,g)$ be a spacetime.
+However, in order to even get started, we need to make some assumptions concerning this quantity; see \cite[Definition~3.19]{RinWave}: \begin{definition} Let $(M,g)$ be a spacetime.
 Assume it to have an expanding partial pointed foliation and $\mK$ to be non-degenerate on $I$ and to have a global frame.
 Then $\hml_{U}\mK$ is said to satisfy an \textit{off-diagonal exponential bound} if there are constants $C_{\mK,\mrod}\geq 0$, $G_{\mK,\mrod}\geq 0$, $M_{\mK,\mrod}\geq 0$ and $0<\e_{\mK}\leq 2$ such that

 on $\bM\times I$ for all $A\neq B$, where